 For extremely complex samples, two-dimensional separations can be performed prior to MS/MS analysis.
 The second dimension of these separations is always reversed-phase nanoscale LC, but the first dimensional separation can involve the following mechanisms: strong cation exchange (SCX), strong anion exchange (SAX), hydrophilic interaction chromatography (HILIC), size exclusion chromatography (SEC), or high pH reversed-phase LC.
 Currently SCX/RPLC and High/Low pH RPLC can be implemented as online LC/LC-MS/MS, while in all other mechanisms the first and second dimensions of the separation are coupled offline (fraction collection).

-Two principal search engines are used in the Duke Proteomics Core Facility - MASCOT (Matrix Sciences) and IdentityE (Waters Corp.).
+Two principal search engines are used in the Proteomics and Metabolomics Shared Resource - MASCOT (Matrix Sciences) and IdentityE (Waters Corp.).
 Mascot is used for identifications based on serial MS/MS datasets (data dependant acquisition), whereas Identity is used for identifications based on multiplexed MS/MS datasets (MSE or Hi-Lo Switching).

 The databases listed below are available via MASCOT or IdentityE for database searching.
 If your organism of interest is not included in the list here, please check the corresponding web sites or contact the proteomics facility to see if a FASTA format database is available.
 If so, your favorite organism' s database can be added to our search engines for a small one-time setup fee.